Politics of Nicaragua: Executive branch

 The president and the vice president are elected for a single five-year term.
 With the reform of the constitution in 2014 the ban on re-election of the president has been removed.

 The president appoints the Council of Ministers.

+Daniel Ortega previously led Nicaragua through revolution and civil war, but was voted out in 1990.
+He was then elected as a left-wing leader in the 2006 elections.
+By returning to authoritarian methods, he has remained in power.
+In 2025, lawmakers approved a constitutional amendment elevating Ortega’s wife, Vice President Rosario Murillo, to the position of co-president.

+The 2014 constitutional reforms re-established a direct relationship between the executive, military, and the police that would bypass civilian ministers and allow them to occupy bureaucratic positions for “national security reasons.”
+As a result, the military is now in charge of intelligence and security.
+Through a vast surveillance network controlled by Co-Presidents Ortega and Murillo, the Nicaraguan Telecommunications and Postal Institute (TELCOR) has actively collaborated with this state police to host “troll farms” that threatened Nicaraguans.

 Legislative branch

 The National Assembly (Asamblea Nacional) consists of 90 deputies elected from party lists drawn at the department and national level, plus the outgoing president and the runner-up in the presidential race, for a total of 92.
+Members are directly elected by a popular vote on a proportional representation basis from party lists.
 In the 2011 elections, the Sandinista National Liberation Front won 63 seats (securing a majority), the Independent Liberal Party won 27 seats, and the Constitutionalist Liberal Party won 2 seats.
 This includes seats given to outgoing Vice President Jaime Morales Carazo and presidential runner-up Fabio Gadea Mantilla.

-Outgoing Vice President Jaime Morales Carazot's seat would usually be given to the outgoing president.
-However, Danial Ortega was re-elected after the Constitution was modified to remove term limits.
+In 2011, the outgoing Vice President Jaime Morales Carazot's seat would usually have gone to the outgoing president.
+However, after the Constitution was modified to remove term limits, Danial Ortega was re-elected.
+After the passage of the Law in Defense of the Rights of the People to Independence in 2020, the government arrested opposition candidates prior to the 2021 legislative elections.
+The Supreme Electoral Council (CSE) annulled the legal status of rival parties.